How to Create a Landing Page that Works: a Brief Guide

 The following tips are useful in creating a good landing page and any designer should apply them in his/her workflow.

-We hope that the next landing pages will impress you and these will make you to understand why a good design is so important.
+We hope that the next landing pages will impress you and these will make you understand why good design is so important.

 Each website is created for a specific public target and each business has its potential clients.
 Obviously, a landing page should have a specific public target and everything should be focused on their needs.
 Many designers don’t take into consideration this aspect and the immediate consequence is the very low result of converting the Internet users into clients.
 Let’s suppose that the director of a kindergarten has hired a web design agency to create a website.
 The landing page contains some brief information about the institution and it offers the possibility of downloading an album containing many images and some aspects about how to “take your child to a kindergarten”.
 A very colorful landing page full of illustrations is definitely more attractive than a black and white one, isn’t it?
 The landing page is for clients, therefore any personal preferences must be ignored.